Improving riverine habitat by reducing eutrophication and increasing connectivity for migrating species in the Oder Delta region

 - create spawning grounds and improve water quality by integrating gravel substrate

-The cross-border approach will ensure a stronger impact on the conservation of biodiversity in the Oder Delta tributaries.
+While BaltCF funds measures on the Polish side of the border, the cross-border approach of the entire project will ensure a stronger impact on the conservation of biodiversity in the Oder Delta tributaries.
 The direct communication and consultation with farmers on environmental issues beyond the conventional agricultural practices, the shared knowledge about river renaturation techniques amongst the partners and a social stakeholder approach in both countries will support the impact of the project.

-- Feasibilty study on key nutrient sources (Gowienica, Ina, Uecker, Randow, Welse) and measures to reduce them
+- Feasibilty study on key nutrient sources (Gowienica and Ina rivers) and measures to reduce them

 - Consultations with farmer, landowners and regional authorities